eraybasar/pesdk-docs/_guides/ios/v7/resources/faq.md

 Architectures in the fat file: PhotoEditorSDK are: x86_64 i386 armv7 arm64
 ```

-Check if bitcode exists for a particular slice:
+Check if Bitcode exists for a particular slice:

 ```bash
 $ otool -arch arm64 -l PhotoEditorSDK | grep LLVM